sicklibra/sicklibra/README.md

 - 👋 Hi, I’m @sicklibra
 - 👀 I’m interested in visual arts in digital media and game design.
 - 🌱 I’m currently learning coding in general. specifically python right now.
 I have gained a beginner level proficiency with html and css as well.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m currently only collaborating on a blackjack program for my computer science class.
 - 📫 How to reach me sick_libra@hotmail.com

 <!---